toritried/lostletters/_pages/links.md

 <br>
 <a target="_blank" href="https://lu.tiny-universes.net/index2.html">
     <img src="/graphics/linkout/lu.tinyuniverse.gif" title="Lulu in Cyberspace" align="left" style="margin: 10px 10px 0 0;">
-    Lulu in Cyberspace</a>'s ardent support of making web development as accessible as possible resonated with me.
+    Lulu in Cyberspace</a> - Lulu's ardent support of making web development as accessible as possible resonated with me.
 Lu is infinitely expressive through her site and has a lot to say that's worth listening to.
 There's plenty of fun and playful stuff to explore too.
 <br>
 <a target="_blank" href="https://marzka.cafe/">
     <img src="/graphics/linkout/marzka_cafe_88x31.png"  title="Marzka.Cafe" align="left" style="margin: 10px 10px 0 0;">Marzka.Cafe</a> is a stunningly designed website that's also built using jekyll.
 I learned a ton from her website's public github repository when trying to figure out how to make my SSG work.